 Although one might think that this lifestyle does not give much to worry about, the family does encounter difficult situations which are beyond its control.
 But within the family there is a strong sense of faith.
 I recall one occasion when the water supply stopped due to a leakage in the piping system.
 After the fourth day without water, I asked the woman what will happen if the fault is not found soon.
 She replied that the community will survive as God will not forget them.
 She was convinced that the leakage will be found and fixed soon or else it will rain.
 The leakage was found within the next two days and water supply was back to normal.

 You might be thinking of what a poor life these people are leading with very basic living standards.
-However, although most families are deprived of what you may consider as needs, they are also rich in other ways.
+However, although most families are deprived of what you may consider as needs, through this volunteering experience I realised that they are also rich in other ways.

 The land is still in its natural state and the people living there are in harmony with nature.
 The area is home for many wild animals such as giraffes and dik-diks.
 The family enjoys watching sunrise and sunset, two free and beautiful moments which help start the day on a positive note and find peace before the day comes to an end.